isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 $ <eq:case2:headerbyte>
 #v(2em)

-The _*Compression Type Bit*_ indicates that the following set of bytes is encoded using the case-2 sub-algorithm.
+The _*Compression Type Bit*_ indicates that the following set of bytes is encoded using the _case-2 sub-algorithm_.

 The _*Extension Code*_ is the encoding that indicates how many _extra_ bytes will be included in this byte set.
 Since only certain quantities of input bytes accumulate to result in saving a whole byte, these encodings map to specific values (#link(<tbl:extension_codes>)[see below]).

-The _*Data Bits*_ are the hight order bits of the first byte of data that is encoded of the following byte sequence.
+The _*Data Bits*_ are the initial bits of the compressed bytes from the original data.
+That is, the high order bits of the first byte of the 7-byte-chunk, excluding the first bit that is uniformly "$mono("0")$" among all the source data bytes.

 // #v(12pt)

-=== Extension Codes<tbl:extension_codes>
+==== Extension Codes<tbl:extension_codes>
 #align(center, {
   set par(justify: false)
   box(